 Athlumney overlooks a key strategic point, where the Leinster Blackwater drains into the Boyne.
 The placename derives from the Irish for "Loman's ford", referring to Lommán of Trim.
 Archaeological digs uncovered an Early Christian souterrain.

-The motte at Athlumney was built in the years after 1172 when Hugh de Lacy, Lord of Meath granted the title of Baron Skryne to his ally Adam de Feypo; he in turn granted Athlumney to a relative Amauri de Feipo, who built the motte.
+The motte at Athlumney (which preceded the existing castle) was built in the years after 1172 when Hugh de Lacy, Lord of Meath granted the title of Baron Skryne to his ally Adam de Feypo; he in turn granted Athlumney to a relative Amauri de Feipo, who built the motte.

 The older part of Athlumney Castle is a tower house (caiseal) built in the 15th century.